captainzero93/security_harden_linux/README.md

 **What this means for you right now:**

 - Your firewall probably isn't even enabled - Any service you run is exposed to the internet
-- SSH ports are wide open to brute force attacks - Bots try thousands of passwords per hour
+- SSH ports are wide open to brute force attacks - Bots try  of passwords per hour
 - Failed login attempts aren't tracked - Attackers get unlimited tries
 - Your system accepts connections you never asked for - Port scanners probe you 24/7
 - Critical security updates might not install automatically - You could be vulnerable for weeks